rasmenis/Digital-Portfolio-Term4/README.md

 ###  Result
 Through this activity, I gained a stronger understanding of how **effective communication builds trust and clarity** in the workplace.
 I learned to adapt my tone and language to suit different audiences and situations, ensuring that messages are always clear and respectful.
-This knowledge now helps me communicate confidently with team members and clients at **Plum Systems**, where collaboration and clarity are vital in every project.
+This knowledge now helps me communicate confidently with team members and team leaders at **Plum Systems**, where collaboration and clarity are vital in every project.

 ### Evidence
 <img width="1270" height="608" alt="2022" src="https://github.com/user-attachments/assets/ae0a41a0-aec3-4417-8362-1b94b6302bf5" />